Terms and Conditions

 d) If no Successor Advisers remain, upon notification of the death of the last remaining Donor Adviser the Trust will transfer the remaining funds in the Donor’s Gift Account to The Gift Trust general donation fund to be held and distributed for charitable purposes.

-3.3 Before the Trust’s Trustees make any distribution they shall seek the Donor’s advice, endeavour thoroughly to check the charitable and tax bona fides of the proposed recipient, and satisfy themselves that:
+2.2 Before the Trust makes any distributions from the Gift Account they shall seek the Donor’s advice, endeavour thoroughly to check the charitable and tax bona fides of the proposed recipient, and satisfy themselves that:

 a) The proposed recipient is a registered charitable entity (either in New Zealand or elsewhere if permitted by New Zealand law), or the proposed recipient is otherwise a legitimate recipient of a distribution from a charitable trust in furtherance of the relevant charitable purposes, and

 b) The distribution does not have the potential to result in any private pecuniary benefit to the Donor or persons associated with the Donor, or place the Trustees and/or the Donor in a position of conflict of interest.

 If not so satisfied, the Trust’s Trustees shall advise the Donor of such a decision, and the Trust shall continue to hold the Gift Funds in the Gift Account.

 2.3 The Trust will open and operate a General Account (held for charitable purposes) over which theTrust’s Trustees will have full discretion and for which they will make independent decisions to disburse grants and donations.
 The Donor will be able to transfer funds from the Donor’s specific Gift Account to the General Account should the Donor wish.

 2.4 If the Trust’s Trustees have not been provided with the Donor’s advice on proposed distributions from the Gift Account for a period of seven (7) years from the time the last amount was deposited by the Donor into the Gift Account: